High-Order Quadrature on Multi-Component Domains Implicitly Defined by Multivariate Polynomials: Concluding Remarks

 \subsection{Acknowledgements}

-This research was supported by the Applied Mathematics Program of the U.S.~Department of Energy Office of Advanced Scientific Computing Research under contract number DE-AC02-05CH11231.
+This research was supported in part by the Applied Mathematics Program of the U.S.~Department of Energy (DOE) Office of Advanced Scientific Computing Research under contract number DE-AC02-05CH11231, and by a DOE Office of Science Early Career Research Program award.
 Some computations used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S.~Department of Energy Office of Science User Facility at Lawrence Berkeley National Laboratory, operated under Contract No.~DE-AC02-05CH11231.